middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **1\.
 Emergency Removal**

-Where there is an immediate threat to the physical health or safety of any student or other individual arising from the alleged Title IX Sexual Harassment, Middlebury can remove a respondent from its education program or activity (which may include removing an employee respondent from their employment at Middlebury) and issue any necessary related no-trespass and no-contact orders.
-Middlebury will make the decision to remove a respondent from its education program or activity based on an individualized assessment and risk analysis.
-If Middlebury makes such a decision, the respondent will be provided with notice and an opportunity to challenge the decision immediately following the removal.
+Where there is an immediate threat to the physical health or safety of any student or other individual arising from the alleged Title IX Sexual Harassment or related conduct, Middlebury can remove a Respondent from its education program or activity (which may include removing an employee Respondent from their employment at Middlebury) and issue any necessary related no-trespass and no-contact orders.
+Middlebury will make the decision to remove a Respondent from its education program or activity based on an individualized assessment and risk analysis and will do so consistent with its [Emergency Removals Policy](https://handbook.middlebury.edu/pages/i-policies-for-all/health-safety/emerg-removals/) and/or its Threat Assessment & Management practices.
+If Middlebury makes such a decision, the Respondent will be provided with notice and an opportunity to challenge the decision immediately following the removal.

 **2\.
 Administrative Leave for Employees**

-Middlebury may place employee respondents (non-students) on paid administrative leave during the pendency of an investigation and resolution process as outlined below.
-Middlebury reserves the right to place an employee respondent (non-student) on unpaid administrative leave during the pendency of an investigation and resolution process.
-In those instances in which Middlebury determines that an administrative leave will be unpaid and the respondent was not offered the opportunity to challenge the suspension without pay before it was imposed through some other process, the respondent may present a written challenge regarding the need for or the adequacy of the unpaid administrative leave to the CRTIX Coordinator.
-Once a written challenge of unpaid administrative leave is received, the CRTIX Coordinator will involve the relevant Middlebury leadership, which may include Human Resources and/or department leaders, and schedule a virtual or in-person meeting with the respondent prior to making a determination.
+When the Respondent is an employee, or a student employee accused of misconduct in the course of their employment, Middlebury may take action in the form of placing the employee on paid or unpaid Administrative Leave, depending on the circumstances.

 **E. Options to Pursue Criminal or Legal Actions (Reporting Outside of Middlebury)**